srmeier/KnightOnline/readme.md

 #### Build notes:
 * All projects currently require Visual Studio 2022
-* Make sure you initialise and fetch all dependencies after cloning:
+* This should be done for you when building, but if you're experiencing errors building DirectX, make sure that you initialise and fetch all dependencies after cloning:
 ```
 git submodule update --init --recursive
 ```